 Speaking as the lone internist on this panel, and also as a clinical trialist and evidence-based clinical practitioner, the greatest ethical challenge I see for transplantation is how to move the field forward in terms of garnering evidence that can help us treat patients and keep them alive.
 Nobody will deny that heart transplantation is life-saving therapy: my patients with end-stage ischemic cardiomyopathy can be dramatically transformed by a heart transplant after being near death.
-The questions now are how best to gain the data to guide the next round of innovations in transplant medicine and how to know when fewer heart transplants are being done in the United States in this decade than in the 1990s, in large part because other effective interventions for heart failure have been developed.
-However, the number of heart transplants is in fact on the rise again.
-Second, survival rates in heart transplant have improved substantially in recent years compared with earlier eras, as documented by registry data from the International Society for Heart and Lung Transplantation.
+The questions now are how best to gain the data to guide the next round of innovations in transplant medicine and how to know when the time is right to attempt those innovations.